pranscript/plex_bytesized/readme.md

 # Plex Server Setup

-Though many of you had saw tremendously good wiki and tutorials on how to setup, this is obviously one of those too.
-But it is mainly focused on hosting on Bytesied-Hosting provider.
+Though many of you must have seen tremendously good wikis and tutorials on how to setup, this is obviously one of those too.
+But it is mainly focused on hosting on Bytesized-Hosting provider.
 Also, I will be linking most of the stuffs to other tutorials from where I got the information.

 What is the end result?
   1. Rclone mount